-Our 2018 Retail Customer Loyalty Study reveals important insights on the shopping personalities of consumers who do — and don’t — have children living at home.
+Our 2021 Retail Customer Brand Loyalty Study reveals important insights on the shopping personalities of consumers who do — and don’t — have children living at home.

-Our 2018 Retail Customer Loyalty Study identified three primary shopping personalities, with consumers falling into each category in roughly equal amounts:
+Our Retail Customer Brand Loyalty Study identifies three primary shopping personalities, with consumers falling into each category in roughly equal amounts:

 - Loyalists (35%) are consumers who find a go-to retailer for their needs and stick with them.

 - Neutrals (28%) are consumers who have some go-to retailers for particular purchases but also have times and types of purchases where they prefer to shop around.

 - Roamers (36%) are consumers who always shop around before making purchases.

 You may notice that the findings of our study contradict conventional wisdom, which says “consumer loyalty is dead and everyone shops around all the time.”
 In fact, one-third of consumers still remain loyal to their favorite retailers.

 Surprise!
 Households with children are more loyal.

 An individual consumer’s loyalty does, however, change and evolve over the course of their lifetime.
 These changes are influenced at least in part by the circumstances and characteristics of particular ages and life stages, such as embarking on further schooling or a career after high school graduation, settling into retirement — or having children at home.

 In fact, the presence of children in a household is one of the main demographic characteristics influencing a customer’s shopping personality.